Computer model locks in Commanders vs. Vikings picks, score prediction, SGP for NFL Week 14

-Commanders-Vikings: Where to watch NFL Week 14, score prediction, betting odds, sportsbook promos, SGP picks
+Commanders vs. Vikings: Where to watch NFL Week 14, score prediction, picks, betting odds, sportsbook promos

 How to bet Washington Commanders vs. Minnesota Vikings in NFL Week 14 action